 I chose to spend five days in Amsterdam, and those days are what led me to where I am today.
 Because flying to the Netherlands helped me to fall in love with travel and learn that it wasn’t so terrifying after all.
-Two months after that trip, I stepped on a plane with a one-way ticket in hand and now, eight years later, I’ve built a career around travel and do this for a living.
+Two months after that trip, I stepped on a plane with a one-way ticket in hand and now, ten years later, I’ve built a career around travel and do this for a living.

 So, let’s talk about travel expenses.

 I’ve been recording every single cent I spend in the countries I visit from day one of my travels, because I want to prove that seeing the world is inexpensive and achievable.
 I want to be able to give a realistic and accurate look at how much you can expect to spend in each country you visit.

 Today, it’s the Netherlands’ turn.
 I averaged 64 EUR per day while I was there, and the following blog post gets deep into the specifics.

 Here’s how much you can expect to spend on a trip to the Netherlands, then, in 2021.

 How to Save Money on Accommodation in the Netherlands

 As you guys know, I always try to cover all possible budgets in my breakdowns, so I’ll kick things off by focusing on the backpackers among us.
 If you’re on a tight budget and want to spend as little as possible on travel, these are my accommodation recommendations for keeping costs low.

 Couchsurfing exists in the Netherlands, and allows you to stay with a local for free, sleeping on their couch, and gaining a more authentic look into life in this country.
 This is probably going to appeal more to my younger readers, as you can imagine it’s not the most comfortable of circumstances, but if you’re willing to sacrifice a little, you’ll be able to keep your travel costs low.
 You can search for potential hosts in the Netherlands here.